ilri/dspace-statistics-api/README.md

 ## Todo

-- Take a list of items (POST in JSON?)
+- Ability to return a paginated list of items (on a different route?)

 ## License
 This work is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).